 “The older generation are far more prudent in their consumption habits; they like to know that they are making the right decision and they are more averse to risk,” explains Tay.
 “But, the younger generation are already demanding greater domestic options when it comes to luxury lifestyle.
 In this technological world, they are already pursuing pastimes that their parents would never have considered.
 The second generation are much better off, they are confident and they are increasingly aspiring towards global luxury standards.
 They have experienced luxury all over the world and now they are demanding that maritime luxury is brought to China.
 If we succeed in this project, yachting and marina culture in Hainan will flourish.”

-The VIP Roundtable - Marine Tourism Summit is a precursor to the Marine Tourism Summit that is to be held from 25-27 March 2019.
+The VIP Roundtable - Marine Tourism Summit is a precursor to the Marine Tourism Summit that is to be held in 2019.
 The Summit will bring together international business leaders from the yachting, marina and marine tourism sectors, as well as a variety of Chinese investors, partners and government departments to establish a blueprint for marine tourism in China.
-To be part of this exciting development, click here to register your interest.

 If you like reading our Editors' premium quality journalism on SuperyachtNews.com, you'll love their amazing and insightful opinions and comments in The Superyacht Report.
 If you’ve never read it, click here to request a sample copy - it's 'A Report Worth Reading'.
 If you know how good it is, click here to subscribe - it's 'A Report Worth Paying For'.